Welcome to Calvary United Methodist Church

 Calvary serves meals at Safe Harbor ever first and third Friday of the month.
 If you are interested in serving, please contact Tammy Carlson.
 If you are new or have questions, please feel free to reach out!

-Our food pantry is a great lifeline for those in our community who need food assistance.
 Your contributions are welcome at any time.
-Here is a list of suggested items to bring in:
+Here is a list of suggested items to bring in any time:

 Protein Sources